-A DUO non-AP STA that is operating in the DUO mode that receives a BSRP Trigger frame from its associated DUO Supporting AP

-that contains the 12 LSBs of the non-AP STA’s AID in any of the User Info fields

-and that solicits a response in TB PPDU format

-shall respond following the rules defined in 26.5.5 (Buffer status report operation), except that the DUP non-AP STA may also aggregate a Multi-STA BlockAck frame along with the one or more QoS Null frames that are required according to 26.5.5 (Buffer status report operation).
+A DUO non-AP STA that is operating in the DUO mode that receives a BSRP Trigger frame from its associated DUO assisting [#3690] AP that addresses the non-AP STA in a User Info field [#3072] shall respond following the rules defined in 26.5.5 (Buffer status report operation), except that the DUO [#425] non-AP STA may also aggregate a Multi-STA BlockAck frame along with the one or more QoS Null frames that are required according to 26.5.5 (Buffer status report operation).

-A DUO non-AP STA that is operating in the DUO mode and that receives, from its associated DUO Supporting AP, a BSRP Trigger frame that is individually addressed to the STA and solicits a response in non-HT (duplicate) PPDU format shall respond subject to the rules defined in 26.5.2.5 UL MU CS mechanism, and the response shall be in non-HT (duplicate) PPDU format and shall include a Multi-STA BlockAck frame.
+[#3074 – all changes in the paragraph, except the ones that are tagged A DUO non-AP STA that is operating in the DUO mode and that receives, from its associated DUO assisting [#3690] AP, a BSRP GI3 Trigger frame shall respond subject to the rules defined in 26.5.2.5 UL MU CS mechanism, and the response shall be a Multi-STA BlockAck frame sent in non-HT (duplicate) PPDU format.

-A DUO non-AP STA that is operating in the DUO mode and that is a TxOP responder may indicate, in a response Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per-AID TID Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.8.6)) (Multi-STA BlockAck variant).
+A DUO non-AP STA that is operating in the DUO mode and that is a TXOP responder indicates [#3076], in a [#3075] Multi-STA BlockAck frame, whether the non-AP STA will be unavailable after a specific point in time and, if known, for how long, by including a Per AID TID Info field that contains an Unavailability Target Start Time field [#723, #3077, #1839] and an Unavailability Duration field [#723, #3077, #1839] (see 9.3.1.8.6)) (Multi-STA BlockAck variant).
+The Unavailability Duration field shall be set to 1023 only if the unavailability duration is unknown and the Unavailability Duration field shall be set to 0 only if the STA is available. [#1913] The Multi-STA BlockAck frame may be sent in response to a BSRP (GI3) Trigger frame or in response to data or management frames. [#2496]

-A DUO non-AP STA that is operating in the DUO mode and that is a TxOP holder may indicate in a BSRP Trigger frame whether the non-AP STA will be unavailable after a specific point in time, and, if known, for how long, by including a TBD User Info field that contains an Unavailability Target Start Time and Unavailability Duration (see 9.3.1.22 (Trigger frame format)).
-The DUO non-AP STA may transmit this BSRP Trigger frame only if certain TBD conditions are true.
-The response frame to such a BSRP Trigger frame is a Multi-STA BlockAck frame in non-HT (duplicate) PPDU format.
+[#1285] A DUO non-AP STA that is operating in the DUO mode and that is a TXOP holder may indicate in a BSRP GI3 [#3698] Trigger frame whether the it [#3078] will be unavailable after a specific point in time, and, if known, for how long, by including a Feedback User Info field (see 9.3.1.22.7 Feedback User Info field) with that has a Feedback Type field set to 0 and that contains both an Unavailability Target Start Time field [#724] and Unavailability Duration field [#724] (see 9.3.1.22 (Trigger frame format)).
+The DUO non-AP STA may transmit this BSRP GI3 Trigger frame without restriction if this frame is sent in a TXOP that includes at least one QoS data frame(s) transmitted by the non-AP STA.
+The DUO non-AP STA shall not transmit this BSRP GI3 Trigger frame more than MaxStandaloneDuoBSRP number of times every beacon interval where MaxStandaloneDuoBSRP is a non-zero value, if the BSRP GI3 Trigger frame is sent in a TXOP that includes no QoS data frame(s) transmitted by the non-AP STA. [#3214] The response frame to such a BSRP GI3 Trigger frame shall be [#3082] a Multi-STA BlockAck frame with the Ack Type subfield set to 1 and the TID subfield set to 15 [#739] in a non-HT (duplicate) PPDU [#3081].

-When a DUO Supporting AP receives from a DUO non-AP STA operating in the DUO mode a Multi-STA BlockAck frame addressed to the AP, in reponse to a preceeding BSRP Trigger frame, that includes an Unavailability Target Start Time field, the UHR AP shall consider the STA as being unavailable:
+When a DUO assisting [#3690] AP receives from a DUO non-AP STA operating in DUO mode, in reponse to a preceeding BSRP (GI3) Trigger frame, a Multi-STA BlockAck frame addressed to the AP that includes an Unavailability Target Start Time field and an Unavailability Duration field [#2602], the UHR AP shall consider the STA as being unavailable: